sbryngelson/group-docs/group-syllabus/publishing.md

 Most abstracts will have formal submission deadlines, so pay close attention to those and apply the -X rule.
 For conference presentations, send me your slides for revision at least _7 days before the conference starts_.
 If there isn't an official deadline (e.g., if we're submitting to a journal with rolling submissions), then no -X days rule applies, and we just submit the work when it is ready.
-I may try to nudge you in one direction or another, but is informal.
+I may try to nudge you in one direction or another, but it is informal.
 Note this differs from how some academics operate, madly writing up to the deadline.
 __I do not do this.
 It is too stressful, and I often have many other things going on.
 I will not review or submit your work if you, without warning, miss the above deadlines.__